 In order to micropropagate your own plants, you are going to need a greenhouse, a sterile working environment akin to laboratory facilities, a heat and light lamp, well established healthy stock plants (free from viruses or fungi) from which to take your tissue, and specialist knowledge of the perfect growing medium for the plant you are trying to reproduce.

 You’ll also need to allow time, know how to take the sample tissue, and be adept at transferring the plantlets onwards into compost as they grow and develop.
 Oh and expect a few failures as well.

 Most commonly tissue is grown in glass flask type containers and the hormone growing medium is often a gel, not compost.
 You have to surface sterilize the tissue samples (using particular bleach, alcohol and sterilised water washes) and make sure you have the perfect mix of heat, light and hormones.

-Finally you’ll need to turn the container regularly to get even exposure and when the plantlets are well developed and strong enough, you transfer them into a compost.
+Finally, you’ll need to turn the container regularly to get even exposure and when the plantlets are well developed and strong enough, you transfer them into compost.

 We’ve already touched on some of the main advantages of this technique namely growing healthy plants which are identical to their parents.

 Producing a plant with a particular colour or resistance to disease and pests maybe your aim or just producing hundreds of identical plants in a much shorter space of time than it would take normally.

 There’s also lots of evidence that micropropagated plants grow faster and more vigorously, yielding better results and without this method of reproduction, undoubtedly some plants which struggle to reproduce naturally will simply die out.

 One the other hand, micropropagation does require a fairly high degree of skill and knowledge and can be expensive too (you’ve simply got to have the right equipment).
 Not all plants respond well to it and some plants can mutate or change during the process.